DNA-styx/SBPP-Windmill-Dashboard/README.md

 ## Upgrade

-Download and overwrite all files in the sbpp-windmill-dashboard folder
+Download and overwrite all files in the sbpp-windmill-dashboard folder on your web server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>